trofi/trofi.github.io.gen/posts/295-ssh-over-https.md

 to connect to `SSH`.

-I use `ServerAliveInterval` to workaround some kind of silent idle `HTTP` connection closure somewhere in transit by telling `openssh` client to send periodic proves to server to make `HTTP` connection look alive.
-That way an idle session can stay alive for long periods of time.
+I use `ServerAliveInterval` to workaround some kind of silent idle `HTTP` connection closure somewhere in transit: I tell `openssh` client to send periodic probes to the server to make `HTTP` connection look alive.
+That way an idle session can stay alive for longer periods of time.

 ## SSH over HTTPS

-For some reason `socal` does not support `HTTPS` proxy via `CONNECT` method and only supports `HTTP`.
+For some reason `socat` does not support `HTTPS` proxy via `CONNECT` method and only supports `HTTP`.
+A minor omission?
+Or I hold `socat` wrong?

-Luckily `socat` does support `TLS` encapsulation and `CONNECT`-based method is easy to implement manually.
+Luckily `socat` does support `TLS` encapsulation. `CONNECT`-based method is easy to implement manually.
 I did it via one-line script:

 ```